Skip to content

 ParagraphRange Text engine range object (AE 24.6+)

-ItemCollection Use project.items (Python list) instead
+ItemCollection Use project.items (Python dict[int, Item]) instead

 LayerCollection Use comp.layers (Python list) instead